redwoodjs/redwood/packages/cli/README.md

 `imports` is an array of strings that lists any imports that need to be added to the top of `./web/src/index.js`.
 Any initialization code that needs to go after the `import` statements goes in `init`.
 And `authProvider` is an object that contains exactly two keys, `client` and `type` that will be passed as props to `<AuthProvider>`.

-The second required export, `packages` is an array of strings of the packages that need to be added to the web workspace's `package.json`.
+The next required exports, `webPackages` and `apiPackages` each contain an array of strings of the packages that need to be added to the web, respectively api workspace's `package.json`.

 Lastly, `notes` is an array of strings to output after the generator has finished, instructing the user through any further required setup (like setting ENV vars).
 Each string in the array will output on its own line.